The Planet Rebels Journey

 “Last I saw, Governor Kalliope was healthy as a tiger.”

-The big guard standing near the arch cleared his throat.
-When Captain Noma looked over to give him orders, a Divina Matrem pendant popped out of her collar.
-Its beveled diamond shape containing a symbol that looked like an upside-down number four represented the Temple.
-Ohhh.
-This Noma was a Maestra, a member of Mother’s opposing political party.
+The big guard coughed.
+When Captain Noma looked over, a Divina Matrem pendant popped out of her collar.
+Its beveled diamond shape rested against a button marked with the Temple’s symbol, a glyph that resembled an upside-down four.

 But someone had to stop this dreadful mistake.
 The Arbitrix didn’t want me.
 The one time I’d met her, it didn’t end well.
 I looked toward the library where my Arbiter Corp escorts waited.
 They should be flying out of the archway any second, the captain howling that it was cancelled because the message belonged to a different girl.

-Any second now.
+Any second now…

-Any second.
+Any second…

 The archway remained empty.
 I whimpered.